webpop/poptags/README.md

 PopTags is a declarative template engine written in CoffeeScript and used for rendering Webpop sites.

-PopTags doesn't keeps code and pure templates strictly separated, while giving plenty of declarative power to templates.
+PopTags keeps code and templates strictly separated, while giving plenty of declarative power to templates.

 Usage
 =====